zhentaixie/vole_oprf/README.md

 ## oprf

-Place the oprf folder in Kunlun, modify to ensure that the path of libOTe in okvs and CMakeLists in the header file is correct,
+Place the oprf folder in Kunlun, modify to ensure that the path of libOTe in CMakeLists and the header files of okvs are correct,

 ```
 mkdir build